thehellnet/myinfos/README.md

 # myinfos
-Display your informations about IMEI, ICCID, phone name, and others
+Display your informations about IMEI, ICCID, phone name, and others...